Phillips v. AWH Corp.: Lourie's concurrence in part and dissent in part

 Judge Lourie praised the majority's analysis of the evidentiary hierarchy for claim construction.
 Lourie, however, thought that the District Court applied these principles correctly and that its claim construction should be affirmed.

-Mayer's dissent
+Mayer-Newman's dissent

 Judge Mayer, joined by Judge Newman, dissented asserting that the majority endorsed the problematic idea that claim construction is a matter of law reviewed de novo on appeal.
 Mayer argued that claim construction is similar to an obviousness determination, which is considered a factual finding (and thus subject to a "clear error" standard for appellate review).

-On 20 January 2015, the U.S. Supreme Court issued a 7–2 decision in an unrelated case, Teva Pharmaceuticals USA, Inc., et al. v.
-Sandoz, Inc., et al., 574 U.S. ___ (2015).
-The opinion held that the Federal Circuit court must apply a "clear error" standard to review questions of fact.
-In accordance with Mayer's dissent in Phillips, this opinion ended de novo review by the Federal Circuit when reviewing the meaning of claim terms.
+On 20 January 2015, the U.S. Supreme Court issued a 7–2 decision in an unrelated case, Teva Pharmaceuticals USA, Inc. v.
+Sandoz, Inc. The opinion held that the Federal Circuit court must apply a "clear error" standard to review questions of fact.
+In accordance with Mayer-Newman's dissent in Phillips, this opinion ended de novo review by the Federal Circuit when reviewing the meaning of claim terms.